Farm Radio Awards

 Farm Radio International celebrates excellence within its radio network with two awards.
 The George Atkins Communications Award celebrates an outstanding broadcaster in our network who is committed to family farmers and rural communities.
 The Liz Hughes Award for Her Farm Radio celebrates a program team that addresses gender equality and has had an impact on the community.

-The George Atkins Communications Award was established in 1991 to recognize rural radio broadcasters for their outstanding commitment and contribution to food security and poverty reduction in low-income countries.
-The award is named after George S. Atkins, the founding director of Farm Radio International.
-The award is presented each year to an individual who demonstrates overall programming excellence in responding to small-scale farmers' needs as well as commitment to Farm Radio International.
+The George Atkins Communications Award recognizes individual radio broadcasters for their outstanding commitment and contribution to food security and poverty reduction in low-income countries.
+It is named after George Atkins, the Founding Director of Farm Radio International.

 Burkina Faso: email@example.com

-If you live in a country other than the ones listed above, please send your application form to: firstname.lastname@example.org
+If you do not live in one of these countries, please send your application form to: firstname.lastname@example.org